 No. If the course you wish to attend is fully booked, we can add you to the waiting list in case anyone drops out.

 Our courses are friendly, informative, engaging and enjoyable to help students on their recovery journey.
 Two trainers teach each course – one an expert by profession, working in their field of expertise, the other is an expert by experience, who will share their own recovery journey as part of each course session.

 Our courses don’t have assessments, so you can learn at your own pace without the pressure of being tested.
-Also, many of our courses can’t be found at a typical learning institute, or else we cover the same topics in very different ways.
-For instance, in our courses about mental health we’ve certainly done our research, but the main focus is on what real people have learned from real life experience.
+Also, many of our courses can’t be found at a typical learning institute.
+We’ve certainly done our research, but the main focus is on what real people have learned from real life experience.